rotki/rotki/docs/api.rst

       {"accounts": ["0x78b0AD50E768D2376C6BA7de33F426ecE4e03e0B"]}

-   :reqjson list[string] accounts: A list of accounts to delete for the given blockchain
+   :reqjson list[string] accounts: A list of accounts to delete for the given blockchain.
+Each account Can either be a hexadecimal address or an ENS name.
    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not

    **Example Response**: